DFFlanders/CloudAppHack/template_volonteer_checlklist.md

 This file is the teamplate for event volonteer checklists.
-Please feel free to branch and suggest pull edits so we can continue to improve our event checklists.
+Please feel free to branch and suggest pull edits so we can continue to improve the communities event checklists.

 # TEMPLATE FOR EVENT (VOLONTEER) ORGANISERS CHECKLISTS